lorenzoridolfi9/Football-Player-Detection/README.md

 - ball

 Training was done for 50 epochs, although after various tests it is possible to confirm that a number of epochs of 20 is sufficient for satisfactory results.

+## Results
+At the end of training, good results are achieved in both the training-set and validation-set, reaching a total __mAP__ of __0.87__ and __0.85__, respectively. the most hostile class to detect remains ball with a mAP of 0.50 in both the training and validation sets.
+The other classes are predicted correctly, with a mAP reaching a value of __0.99__ in both datasets.